arthurdouillard/arthurdouillard.github.io/_posts/2017-09-27-activation_functions.md

 TL;DR:

 - For hidden layers, use **ReLU** as a baseline.
 Expand to PReLU, ELU, or Maxout in case of dying neurons or slow-convergence.
-- For output layer in a classification problem: use **softmax**.
+- For an output layer in a classification problem: use **softmax**.
-- Four output layer in a regression problem: use a linear function.
+- For an output layer in a regression problem: use a linear function.

 # 7. Sources